Treaty on Friendship, Cooperation and Mutual Assistance between China and the DPRK

-The China-DPRK Treaty on Friendship, Cooperation and Mutual Assistance, or The Sino-North Korean Mutual Aid and Cooperation Friendship Treaty is a treaty signed on 11 July 1961 between North Korea and China.
-The treaty is currently the only defense treaty either China or North Korea have with any nation.
+The Treaty on Friendship, Cooperation and Mutual Assistance between the PRC and the DPRK (formally known as Treaty on Friendship, Cooperation and Mutual Assistance between the People's Republic of China and the Democratic People's Republic of Korea), is a friendship and security treaty between the People's Republic of China and the Democratic People's Republic of Korea.
+It was signed on 11 July 1961 in Beijing by Chinese premier Zhou Enlai and North Korean leader Kim Il Sung.

-Background
+The treaty is currently the only defense treaty China has with any nation, while North Korea signed a similar treaty with Russia in June 2024.

+History

-After the 1961 May 16 Coup, the new South Korean leader Park Chung-hee urged for an increase in military spending and for action to be taken against North Korea.
+After the 1961 May 16 coup, the new South Korean leader Park Chung Hee urged for an increase in military spending and for action to be taken against North Korea.
 The North Korean leadership feared a South Korean invasion and turned to the Soviet Union and China for support.

-Signing

-The treaty was signed in Beijing and came into effect on 10 September of the same year.
-Premier of the People's Republic of China Zhou Enlai and Prime Minister of North Korea Kim Il-sung signed for their respective countries.
+Kim Il Sung arrived in Beijing in 1961 to sign the treaty just a few days after signing the North Korean-Soviet Mutual Aid and Cooperation Friendship Treaty (조소 우호협조 및 상호원조 조약).
+However, the Soviet treaty has not entered into force since the 1990s, and only a revised "consultation" treaty was re-ratified in 1999.
+The treaty was signed by North Korean Premier Kim Il Sung and Chinese Premier Zhou Enlai on 11 July 1961 in Beijing, The treaty came into effect on 10 September 1961.

+Content

 The treaty generally promoted peaceful cooperation in the areas of culture, economics, technology and other social benefits between the two nations.
 Specifically, Article 2 of the treaty declares the two nations undertake all necessary measures to oppose any country or coalition of countries that might attack either nation.

-In accordance with the Article 7, the Treaty remains in force unless agreement is reached on its amendment or termination.
+In accordance with Article 7, the Treaty remains in force unless an agreement is reached on its amendment or termination.